Back to home pageProfessional Education

 Medical intensive care unit

-Beaumont Royal Oak has a high acuity MICU with an incredible diversity of pathology.
+Corewell Health William Beaumont University Hospital has a high acuity MICU with an incredible diversity of pathology.
 Under a high intensity staffing model, care in the MICU is provided by PCCM attendings and fellows overseeing 4 senior residents and 5 interns from Internal Medicine, Internal Medicine/Pediatrics, Emergency Medicine, Anesthesia, and Transitional Year programs.
 Daily multidisciplinary rounding occurs, which the fellow will be trained to lead.
 This rotation provides a rich environment for assessing and triaging patients presenting with or progressing to critical illness, with daily opportunity for procedures.

 Pulmonary consult service